Rouxles/antokgvnotes/python/logging.md

 **First of all, you need to import the logging function**

 To do so, do `import logging` at the top of your python file.

+This will put the prebuilt function of logging that python has, and imports it into your python file.